Applications for Arisia'20 have not yet opened.

 What other costs should I be aware of?

 - If you will be staying overnight at the convention you will need a room.
-See the Hotel page for information on reserving rooms at The Westin (main hotel) or The Aloft (overflow hotel across the street).
+See the Hotel page for information on reserving rooms at hotel.

-- Costs for getting your materials to/from The Westin.
-We encourage you to tip staff who help you move things, even if you are not staying at The Westin.
+- Costs for getting your materials to/from hotel.
+We encourage you to tip staff who help you move things, even if you are not staying at hotel.

 - Costs for Parking.
-There is no free parking anywhere near The Westin.
-There is hotel self-parking and valet parking, as well as a variety of paid lots nearby.
+There is no free parking anywhere near the hotel.
+There is hotel valet parking, as well as a variety of paid lots nearby.
 There are some streets with metered spaces; Boston does not charge for meter parking on Sundays nor holidays including Martin Luther King, Jr holiday (Arisia Monday).
 See the parking page for lots more info.

 - Costs for food, and for any other items that you want to purchase at Arisia, especially from your fellow vendors.
 We have a printed Restaurant Guide available where you pick up your badge at Registration, and online information about food at Arisia.